 Devices

-The Devices tab streamlines device management with functionalities for assigning profiles, installing software, customizing views, and a lot more.
+The Devices tab streamlines device management with functionalities for assigning profiles, installing software, customizing views, and much more.
 Advanced filtering and a dynamic search bar enable efficient navigation and operation across all your site's devices.

 Devices tab columns

-- Device name: Displays the name assigned to the device.
+- Device: Displays the name assigned to the device.

 - Last login: Displays who last logged in, and when (format is MM/DD/YYYY HH:MM:SS AM/PM).

-- Site name: Displays the name of the site associated with the device.
+- OS version: Displays the version number of the operating system running on the device.

 - Pending reboot: Indicates whether a reboot is needed for updates to take effect.
 Click Reboot required to immediately reboot the device — or schedule it for later.
 Learn more